-Police detain suspect in possible shooting at Southern California school
+Police detain suspect in shooting at Southern California school

-(Reuters) - Police detained a male suspect on Friday morning after responding to reports of a possible shooting at a Southern California high school, the Los Angeles County Sheriff’s Department said.
+(Reuters) - One victim was shot in the arm at a California high school on Friday morning and a suspect was detained, the Los Angeles County Sheriff’s Department said.

-There were no immediate reports of casualties.
-Deputies searched Highland High School in Palmdale, California, and cleared it around 9:10 a.m. local time (1610 GMT), though the investigation remains ongoing, the department said on Twitter.
+The suspect, described as a “male Hispanic juvenile” by the department on Twitter, was not identified.
+Police also said they had recovered one firearm from the scene at Highland High School in Palmdale, California, about 60 miles (97 km) north of Los Angeles.

-The suspect, who was not identified, was unarmed when he was detained by police, according to department spokesman Bob Boese.
+It was not clear whether the suspect or the victim, who was in stable condition at a hospital, were students at the school.

 In a statement, the school district’s superintendent, Raul Maldonado, said, “It has been confirmed that earlier this morning, there was an active shooter on the Highland High School campus.
 Apparently, the person was already apprehended.”

-The department received multiple reports of an armed man around 7 a.m. at the school, which is about 65 miles (105 km) north of Los Angeles.
+The department received multiple reports of an armed man around 7 a.m. at the school.

 Sheriff’s deputies also headed to a second school, Manzanita Elementary School, a few miles away after receiving reports around 7:30 a.m. that people thought they heard gunfire, Boese said.